Security-Development/security-development.github.io/_posts/2025-07-24-hacking-camp-27th-P0R0C3E5S1N9-write-up.md

 In the second half of 2023, I participated in the 27th Hacking Camp held in Korea.

-Hacking Camp is a non-profit organization so by holding Hacking Camp, security dreamers can get great opportunities in Korea every year.
+Hacking Camp is a non-profit organization and by holding Hacking Camp, people dreaming of working in cyber security can get great opportunities in Korea every year.

 I was the leader of team "어디에도(Everywhere)" so, I took it seriously during Hacking Camp.